TRACK: Streets of St. Pete (1.8-mile, 14-turn street course), DISTANCE: 100 Laps (181 Miles)

 - 12 of the last 16 race winners at St. Pete started in the top five.

-- 3 of the last 6 years this race has seen just 2 total cautions.
-We had 6 in 2020 and 3 last April.
+- 4 of the last 7 years this race has seen just 2 or fewer total cautions.
+We had 6 in 2020 and 3 in April 2021.
+Last year there was just one.

-- Each winner since 2015 repeated the next year
+- Each winner with the exception of one since 2015 repeated the next year

 - Juan Pablo Montoya won in 2015 and again in 2016